Sallie-May/PuellaMagi-Mod/README.md

 - `?suffixenable`: Enable the message suffix if disabled.
 - `?gradient <index>`: Apply a gradient effect to the module (e.g., rainbow effect).
 - `?gradientlist`: List all available gradient colors.
-- `?noweather`: Will disable or enable noweather

 ### Utility Commands
 - `?cmdspammer delay <ticks>`: Set the delay (in ticks) between spamming commands.
 - `?cmdspammer command <command>`: Define the command to be spammed.
-- `?discord`: To get the discord URL
+- `?discord`: Get the Discord invite URL.

 ### Key Commands
 - **Press** `[Teleport Key]` to VClip (use `?vclip` to modify).
 - **Press** `[Fly Key]` to fly (use `?fly <speed>` to modify).